AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/data-landing-zone.md

 ## Next steps

-By following this tutorial, you have retrieved your [!DNL Data Landing Zone] credentials, explored its file structure and found the file you wish to bring to Platform, and created a source connection to begin bringing your data to Platform.
+By following this tutorial, you have retrieved your [!DNL Data Landing Zone] credentials, explored its file structure to find the file you wish to bring to Platform, and created a source connection to begin bringing your data to Platform.
 You can now proceed to the next tutorial, where you will learn how to [create a dataflow to bring cloud storage data to Platform using the [!DNL Flow Service] API](../../collect/cloud-storage.md).